Seafood refers to small edible animals which come from the water. The culinary definition does not include fish, plants, mammals, or birds.

-The "Larousse Gastronomique" defines seafood as meaning crustaceans and shellfish, saying that seafood dishes can sometimes include slices of fish, just as they would include slices of vegetables, but that doesn't make the fish or vegetables seafood just because they are included.
+The “Larousse Gastronomique” of 1977 defines seafood as meaning crustaceans and shellfish, saying that seafood dishes can sometimes include slices of fish:

 That being said, there are many other broader definitions of seafood, which say that anything that comes out of the sea, including fish and even seaweed, is seafood.
 Once you start going this broad, though, it’s hard to know where to stop: is whale and walrus seafood?

-For what it's worth, the US Department of Agriculture (USDA) defined seafood on 28 January 1995 as follows, saying that the term “seafood” includes “fish”, and animals that come from freshwater sources:
+For what it’s worth, the US Department of Agriculture (USDA) defined seafood on 28 January 1995 as follows, saying that the term “seafood” includes “fish”, and animals that come from freshwater sources: